-To welcome the arrival of the 5G era, the current situation is in the application fields of 5G infrastructure, VR, AR, Internet of Vehicles, smart manufacturing, Internet of Things, AI assistants, smart cities and other application fields.
-The order of electronic product-related process equipment is stable and continuous.
-The demand for special process equipment for coating, baking, laminating, and exposure required for manufacturing of boards, electronic whiteboards, advanced packaging, etc. is currently under continuous negotiation, and the subsequent business growth of the market layout can be expected.
+To sum up, to welcome the arrival of the 5G era, the current situation is stable and continuous in receiving orders for electronic product-related process equipment in the application fields of 5G infrastructure, VR, AR, Internet of Vehicles, smart manufacturing, Internet of Things, AI assistants, and smart cities., mobile phone cover plates, electronic whiteboards, advanced packaging, etc. The demand for special process equipment for coating, baking, lamination and exposure required for manufacturing is currently in continuous contact, and the follow-up operation growth of the market layout can be expected.
 The company operates in a pragmatic and stable manner.
-In the face of future markets that may be affected by uncertainties such as the epidemic and Sino-US trade, we remain cautiously optimistic.
+In the face of a market that may be affected by uncertainties such as the epidemic and Sino-US trade in the future, GP team remain cautiously optimistic.